immersive-web/webxr/explainer.md

 ## Lifetime of a VR web app

-The basic steps any WebVR application will go through are:
+The basic steps most WebVR applications will go through are:

  1. Request a VR device.
  1. If a device is available, application advertises VR functionality to the user.